 There is a good reason oils have been used for centuries for their skin benefits.
 Besides being 100% natural, oils like coconut oil and olive oil are excellent for hydrating the skin.
 “These oils are safe to use, gentle on the skin and act as a barrier to water loss.
 In fact, coconut oils are incorporated into many cosmetic products to provide a moisturizing effect,” says Dr. Rivers.
 As an added bonus, oils are also very effective at removing even the most stubborn makeup.
 However, it is important to keep in mind that coconut oil and olive oil may not be the most suitable for you if you have oily, acne-prone skin.
 Instead, you might enjoy a dry oil such as grapeseed oil or rosehip oil.

 “It can be beneficial as a face mask.
 The lactic acid in yoghurt can act as an exfoliant for the skin, since it is an alpha hydroxy acid,” explains Dr. Rivers.
 Similar to glycolic peels, lactic acid uses alpha hydroxy acid (AHA) to remove the dead cells from the surface of the skin and reveal fresh, glowing skin underneath.
 We cannot stress enough the importance of incorporating an exfoliant into your skincare routine.
-A well-formulated peel is scientifically proven to show improvement in fine lines and wrinkles, reduce acne and blemishes, promote even skin tone and texture, rebuild collagen, remove blackheads, and temporarily reduce excessive oil production.
+A well-formulated peel is scientifically proven to show improvement in the appearance of fine lines and wrinkles, helps reduce acne and blemishes, promote even skin tone and texture, remove blackheads, and removes excessive oil.
 Learn more about exfoliants here.